mjdamgaard/UP-Web-Project/README.md

-## Front-end React-like components
+### Front-end React-like components
 One particular developer library that is already available from the beginning is one that implements a React-like JS framework, where users can write React-like JSX components for the front end.
 This is how users are able to program new web apps for the website, and/or new components for existing web apps to use.

-In fact, when the prototype is ready at [www.up-web.org](https://www.up-web.org), almost everything you see on the site, apart from the top right account menu, is programmed in this React-like framework.
+In fact, when the prototype is ready at [up-web.org](https://www.up-web.org), almost everything you see on the site, apart from the top right account menu, is programmed in this React-like framework.
 And any user will thus be able to program the same thing, and much more.

 The users might even find that this alternative React-like framework is easier to use in some ways than regular React, since it removes a lot of boilerplate code that you would otherwise have to include in React, in particular when you want a component to be able to transmit signals to and from its ancestor components and/or its descendant components.

-## Back-end server modules
+### Back-end server modules
 Furthermore, users are also able to create and upload back-end modules, to which the front-end components can connect in order to fetch or post data to the database.
 We will refer to such modules as 'server modules' (SMs).

 A server module (SM) is any JS module that is uploaded to a directory with the extension of '.sm.js'.
-For such modules, each function that is exported from the module is treated as part of the API of the server module, allowing clients to call these functions via special HTTP calls.
+For such modules, each function that is exported from the module is treated as part of the API of the SM, allowing clients to call these functions via special HTTP calls.

 When the called server module function (SMF) is executed this way, it automatically elevates the privileges of the execution such that the function is allowed to post data to the database (at least in the case of a POST request).
 And the elevated privileges also allow the SMF to fetch private data that can only be accessed by that SM (and possibly its admin, if it the SM still has an active one).
+And each project will get a unique key prefix for all its data, meaning that SMs in different project directories can't affect the data of each other directly.

-The keenest of readers might then ask: If users are supposed to be able to freely try out the web apps and app components of others, what is preventing those components from sending requests to any server module that they want and request it to delete or corrupt some of the user's data, or to fetch private data on behalf of the user, and then trick the user into posting this data again to another SM, where others are able read it?
+A very keen reader might then ask: If users are supposed to be able to freely try out web apps and app components of other users, what is preventing those components from sending requests to any server module that they want and request it to delete or corrupt some of the user's data, or to fetch private data on behalf of the user, and then trick the user into posting this data again to another SM, where others are able read it?

-The answer to this by utilizing a system much like the Cross-Origin Resource Sharing (CORS) system used by HTTP, and making sure that each SMF that carries out such a sensitive action is guarded by an initial call to function that checks and validates the origin of the request.
-And in this CORS-like system, it is not the web domain that are the "request origins," but rather the specific components that sends the requests.
-This means the the authors of a given SMF is able to make a whitelist of components that are allowed to call this SMF without needing special permissions first.
-And as long as these components are clear and explicit about the action that is about to happen, this should prevent users from accidentally deleting data or publicizing any of their data.
+The answer is by utilizing a system much like the Cross-Origin Resource Sharing (CORS) system used by HTTP, but where the "origin" of the request is not the domain of the website, but rather the path to the given component that sends the request.
+Any SMF that carries out such a sensitive action can then make sure to call a function initially that checks and authorizes the requesting component.
+And as long as these components are clear and explicit about the action that is about to happen, this should prevent users from accidentally deleting or publicizing any of their data.

-The SMFs can also allow clients to override their CORS-like checks, namely if said clients has assigned special trust the requesting component, declaring that they trust it to only carry out requests that are expected by the client.
+The SMFs can also allow clients to override their CORS-like checks, namely if said clients have assigned special trust the requesting component.
 This means that old server modules can still remain in use, without having to continuously update their component whitelists whenever a part of the userbase starts using different front-end components to communicate with the same SMs.